OndrejHome/ansible_collection.ha_cluster/roles/lvm/README.md

               - name: 'lv_name4'
                 size: '100M'
       roles:
-         - { role: 'ondrejhome.ha-cluster-lvm', HALVMtype: 'clvm' }
+         - { role: 'ondrejhome.ha_cluster.lvm', HALVMtype: 'clvm' }

 Example of playbook for systemid variant with one VG and one LV on whole VG.